mbrav/mbrav.github.io/_posts/2016-09-19-designing-awarness-with-nicotine.markdown

 ![](http://cdns.yournewswire.com/wp-content/uploads/2014/08/electronic-cig-604cs042913.jpg)

-I started thinking about a device that can be worn and worn as a backpack.
+I started thinking about a device that can be worn as a backpack.
 There would also be a hat with 4 cameras and an embed computer that will analyze my actions.
 Whenever the device registers a beneficial action, it will release a rewarding dose of smoke containing nicotine.
 ![](http://i.imgur.com/rcJmwyh.jpg)

 The device will incorporate a breathing mechanism.
 While wearing it, I will inhale and exhale the outside air as I do normally.
 But whenever I commit an action that benefits the environment, I get rewarded with a dose of nicotine.
 My substance dependency will drive my brain’s decisions to care for the environment that I existentially depend on.
 We should all take advantage of our substance dependencies and use them for the benefit of our environments as opposed to a mean for pursuing our necessities.
 Such a submission of course, is voluntary to the user.